2017-2018 Academic Year

 III.
 HEALTH RULES AND POLICIES

 Please do not send a child to school with an elevated temperature.
-If a child has had a temperature over 100°, do not send the child back to school until the temperature has been normal for 24 hours.
+If a child has had a temperature over 100°, do not send him/her back to school until the temperature has been normal for 24 hours.
 Communicable diseases should be reported to the child’s teacher.
-Dental and medical appointments should be made after school hours or on “no school days.”
+Dental and medical appointments should be made after school hours.

 INJURIES AT SCHOOL